datacraft-dsc/DEPs/0/README.md

 - Training a machine learning model
 - Aggregating multiple source data sets

+## Orchestration

+An Orchestration is a special type of Operation that represents the combination of multiple child operations, which are arranged as a directed acylic graph.

+When "Invoked" in the context of an Agent, the agent is responsible for executing the child operations in an order consistent with the dependencies specified in the directed acylic graph.

+Like any other Operation, an Orchestration may accept one or more inputs, and produce one or more outputs, with the added consideration that these inputs may become inputs of child operations, and the outputs of child operations may become outputs of the overall Orchestration.
+Outputs of child Operations may also become inputs of other child Operations, with the proviso that this must be consistent with the execution ordering specified in the directed acyclic graph.

+As such, an Orchestration can be used used to represent a fully automated Data Supply Line that can be executed and managed by agents in the data ecosystem.

+Orchestrations are defined in more depth in DEP13

 ## Provenance

 Provenance is a record of ownership or origin of an Asset, which may be valuable in enhancing the